khulnasoft-lab/design.khulnasoft.com/contents/patterns/dashboards.md

 - **Panel**: The basic building block of a dashboard.
 Each panel is composed of a title and visualization which can be configured or modified through options.
 Panels can be moved and resized to arrange them within a dashboard.
 - **View**: For landing pages, a view can be a list, table, or board, and is action-oriented.

+<todo>Add visual examples for dashboard and panel content and concepts.</todo>

 ## Content and configuration

 ### Dashboard